Why Should I Clean My Pet’s Teeth?

 |•||Pets with healthy gingiva & mild to heavy calculus.|

 |•||Pets with medical conditions that makes them not suitable for oral surgery.
 We offer our Quality of Life Care.
 QOL|

 Unfortunately, some pets are not candidates for this procedure.
 However, we have an extremely high success rate, even among pets assumed to be ineligible.

 Pets with dangerously aggressive personalities & some forms of dementia are not eligible.

-Pets who have severe dental complications but cannot undergo anesthesia due to age or health conditions may be eligible following a Dr.’s recommendations.
-We are usually able to offer these pets significant improvement.
+Pets who have severe dental complications but cannot undergo anesthesia due to age or health conditions may be eligible for our Quality of Life Care following a Dr.’s recommendations.
+By reducing the bacterial load on the pet’s system, we are usually able to offer these pets significant improvement.